OKRs Tool is 100% Free for 1-10 Users

-Are Your OKR Goals Actually Driving Progress?
+Are Your OKR Goals Driving Progress?
+(Free OKR Workbook)

 Setting OKRs shouldn’t feel like guesswork.
 This guide shows how to write goals that drive real progress - without slipping into to-do list mode.